digipolisantwerp/smart-table_widget_angular/README.md

 ### Module configuration
 - **options.useLowerCaseQueryParams**: (default false) If true, will parse query params to all lower case vaules (if any).
 Some api's cannot handle camelcase or uppercase parameters, thus this option enables flexibility.
 - **options.noConfigApiCall**: (default false).
 By default the Smart Table will query `/config` to get default setup configuration.
 Setting this option to true will enable the component to parse frontend-only configuration by setting the *configuration* attribute on the component, without making backend config calls.
   - **options.noExport**: If true, hides the export button
+  - **options.exportWithFilters**: If False, export will respect the set filters & order

 ### Supported attributes